freeCodeCamp/camper-gh-bot/README.md

 }
 ```

-If you would like the mention-bot to function on private repositories, set the `GITHUB_USER` and `GITHUB_PASSWORD` environment variables or add them to `.env` file.
+If you would like the FccPrBot to function on private repositories, set the `GITHUB_USER` and `GITHUB_PASSWORD` environment variables or add them to `.env` file.
 You must disable two-factor authentication or you will receive a console log like this: `Login to ${USERNAME} failed`.

 #### This project is based on a heavily changed version of Facebook's [mention-bot](https://github.com/facebook/mention-bot).